Ejipuh/Plantey-Garden/Focus Filters.md

 		- for current progress: [[Focus Filters chalkboard and build log]](https://ethanplante.org/go/ff-chalkboard-build-log)
 - [[Focus Filters stuff in a big messy note for me]]

+# Maybe Later
+- [ ] Parse YouTube RSS feeds with Python and get 5 video titles
+	- [ ] Learn to search for string
+	- [ ] for each `<entry>`, find title and url, then add tags on your own...
+	- [ ] Make single file for RSS feeds when needed

 # More Links